platdesign/express-droutes/README.md

-#dRoutes
+#express-droutes
-dRoutes (directoryRoutes) creates routes in an Express.js-Application by scanning a given directory recursively.
+express-droutes (express-directoryRoutes) creates routes in an Express.js-Application by scanning a given directory recursively.